jaalto/project--linux-tmpfs-ramdisk/README.rst

     mkdir /mnt/ramdisk   # You can use any dir.
 Remember to edit /etc/defaults/ramdisk

+    Edit /etc/fstab and select (1) or (2):

 	# (1) use this (saves RAM by utilizing compression)
 	/dev/zram0 /mnt/ramdisk  tmpfs  size=200M,defaults,noexec,nosuid,nodev,mode=0755 0 0

 	# (2) or use plain tmpfs (RAM is used as files are written)
 	tmpfs /mnt/ramdisk  tmpfs  size=200M,defaults,noexec,nosuid,nodev,mode=0755 0 0

     mount /mnt/ramdisk